Roadmap Implementation: Skin Sensitization

 To provide high-quality data to support the development of new testing approaches, NICEATM is working with stakeholders to expand its database of in vivo and in vitro skin sensitization testing data.
 Contact NICEATM if your organization has skin sensitization data that it would like to share.

-- NICEATM compiled high-quality reference data for local lymph node assay (LLNA) and human skin sensitization outcomes from the published literature and data submissions.
+- NICEATM compiled high-quality reference data for the local lymph node assay (LLNA) from the published literature and data submissions.
 NICEATM has also compiled data for in chemico and in vitro methods from the public literature.
 These data sets are available through the NICEATM Integrated Chemical Environment (ICE).

 - EPA provided NICEATM with data submitted to support Federal Insecticide, Fungicide, and Rodenticide Act registrations of pesticide formulations and active ingredients.
 These data, which include LLNA data, are also available via ICE.